agsb/milliForth-6502/README.md

 This Forth for 6502, will be done using two models:

-    with classic DTC and with Minimal Indirect Thread Code (MITC)
+    with classic DTC as milli-Forth-x86 and
+    with Minimal Thread Code (MTC)

-(later we will compare both, but DTC will win in less size)
+(later we will compare both, but DTC will win for less size)

+this project is also used to test variations of Minimum Thread Code against a standart Direct Thread Code.

 ## Coding for 6502

 Using ca65 V2.19 - Git 7979f8a41.

 Focus in size not performance.

 The way at 6502 is use a page zero and lots of lda/sta bytes.